ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 players are used to).
-When a player Falls Over or is Knocked Down, the coach of the opposing team must apply a +1 modifierr when making an Armour roll against them.
+When a player Falls Over or is Knocked Down, the coach of the opposing team must apply a +1 modifier when making an Armour roll against them.

 4-10 *Perfect Conditions (well, almost):* It's rather